connorhazen/logo/doc/DESIGN_PLAN.md

  there and obtains its value.
 It replaces ‘cmd’ with ‘fd 50’ in the original command string that it was passed.
 It then parses that command as normal.

- * Turtle moves off screen:
+ * TurtleInterface moves off screen:

  Only the view would know if the turtle has moved off the display screen.
 So, when view is called to update, it would call internal methods to determine its new location.
 If the the pen was down, it would call either a class or method